CFL Players in the NFL

 In 1998, Flutie returned to the NFL when the Buffalo Bills signed him along with Rob Johnson, who was the presumptive starter.
 After Johnson was injured in Week 5, Flutie came in and rallied the struggling 1-3 Bills to a 10-6 record and a wildcard spot while being named the NFL Comeback Player of the Year.
 He was also selected to the Pro Bowl.
 The following year he was 10-5 as the starter, but a controversial decision to start by Johnson by owner Ralph Wilson led the Bills to fall to the Titans in the "Music City Miracle."
 In 2001, he signed with a young Chargers team where he helped mentor future All-Pro Drew Brees.
-He spent his final season back in New England were he successfully made the first drop kick extra point in over 60 years.
+He spent his final season back in New England where he successfully made the first drop-kick extra point in over 60 years.

 1. Warren Moon

-After two years at West Los Angeles College, Warren Moon transfer to the University of Washington.
+After two years at West Los Angeles College, Warren Moon transferred to the University of Washington.
 In his final year as a starter, he led the Huskies to a PAC 8 title and an upset victory over Michigan in the Rose Bowl.